Fraze-byte/Password-Generator/README.md

 # Password Generator

-A secure, command-line-based password generator that lets users customize the composition of their password — including length, use of uppercase/lowercase letters, digits, and special characters.
+A secure, command-line-based password generator that lets users customize the composition of their password, including length, use of uppercase/lowercase letters, digits, and special characters.

 ## About